by Heat Recruitment

 THE RULE OF THREE

-Everything you say about yourself must be touched upon terms of what it will mean for the employer.
-You must prepare and present everything about yourself so that you are irresistibly relevant to the needs, aims and challenges of the organisation
+Everything you say about yourself must be touched upon in terms of what it will mean for the employer.
+You must prepare and present everything about yourself so that you are irresistibly relevant to the needs, aims and challenges of the organisation.

-Below is a guideline to structure your presentation:
+Below is a guideline on how to structure your presentation: